capullo-tech/RadioCapullo/README.md

 - **Spotify Integration**: Streams Spotify content via librespot-java.
 - **Multiroom Audio Sync**: Ensures synchronized playback across multiple devices.

-## Installation
-1. Clone the repository.
-2. Open with Android Studio.
-3. Build and install on your Android device.

 ## Architecture
 ### App Components
 It integrates Snapcast's multiroom audio streaming with librespot-java, enabling devices to act both as an audio source and receiver within a multiroom setup.
 This app transforms any Android device into a Spotify speaker using Zeroconf for device discovery.